 Communication:

 Locating information about Compliance on ICANN’s website was difficult.
-Pages, when located, were laden with jargon and assume prior knowledge of the ICANN environment.
+Pages, when located, were laden with jargon and assumed prior knowledge of the ICANN environment.

 Reporting of compliance activities was far from timely (eg “monthly” newsletters and “semi-annual” reports were not published at all in 2011).

-Key documents (eg NORC 2010 Data Accuracy Study) were missing or only possible to find with specific URLS.
+Key documents (eg NORC 2010 Data Accuracy Study) were missing or only possible to find with specific URLs.

 Acronyms for two flagship interventions (WDRP and WDPRS) are confusingly similar, and create an unnecessary communication challenge for ICANN.